tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 4. Deploy config, domain, SSL, autodeploy are pretty easy and took me about 20 minutes.
 If you need a better guide on how to host Hugo on Netlify, here is a link to the official (documentation)[https://gohugo.io/hosting-and-deployment/hosting-on-netlify/]

-There are other options than Netlify, however I really like them and never ever had an issue with hosting.
+There are other options than Netlify, however, I really like them and never ever had an issue with hosting.
 As soon as you deployed a website, feel free to go the configured domain (or you a provided one) and enjoy the work done.

 ### Summary